microsoft/FabricRTIWorkshop/docs/workshop.md

 ## 10. Data Pipeline
 In this section we will demonstrate how to use Fabric Data Factory pipeline to copy data from our SQL DB into our Eventhouse KQL DB via **batch** ingestion.
 This type of ingestion can be a one-time thing or scheduled to run periodically.
 ![alt text](assets/fabrta72.png)

+> for simplicity, the source SQL database used here is hosted by Microsoft

 1. Create the Data Pipelines that you can run periodically to copy data to our Eventhouse DB.
 ![alt text](assets/fabrta31.png)